Prag8855/aab/content/guides/find-a-job-in-berlin.md

 ### Can you work in Germany?

 You might need a [residence permit](/glossary/Aufenthaltstitel) to work in Germany.
-You can get a [work visa](/glossary/Work%20Visa) or a [[Blue Card]], but there are [many other options](/guides/residence-permit#residence-permits-to-work).
+You can get a [work visa](/glossary/Work%20Visa) or a [[Blue Card]], or any other residence permit.

 **[Who needs a residence permit? ➞](/guides/residence-permit)**

-It takes {{RESIDENCE_PERMIT_WAIT_TIME}} to get a residence permit.
+It takes *at least* {{ RESIDENCE_PERMIT_WAIT_TIME }} to get a residence permit.
 Most employers know this, and they will wait for you.
 Some employers hire a relocation consultant to help you.

 ### Do you need to speak German?